-You can get yourself a New York Toy Collective Ellis for just $170 AUD / $128 USD at The Slinky Minx!
+The Slinky Minx no longer stocks this product, but you can get yourself a New York Toy Collective Ellis directly from New York Toy Collective for just $170 AUD / $129 USD!

 I received this product in exchange for an honest and unbiased review.
 Affiliate links have been used in this post.